One North Central Luzon: 2008-2014: As Balitang Amianan

-As 24 Oras North Central Luzon/24 Oras Amianan (2014–16)
+2014-2015: As 24 Oras North Central Luzon

 Following changes of its now-main newscast 24 Oras, Balitang Amianan was rebranded as 24 Oras North Central Luzon on November 10, 2014.

+2015-2016: As 24 Oras Amianan

 On August 31, 2015, 24 Oras North Central Luzon retitled as 24 Oras Amianan (after Ratsada 24 Oras of GMA Iloilo since July 20, now relaunched since August 27, 2018 as One Western Visayas) with an additional segment called "Trivia ni Araguy".
 24 Oras Amianan aired its last telecast on January 29, 2016.

-As GMA Regional TV Balitang Amianan (2016–2022)
+2016-2022: As GMA Regional TV Balitang Amianan

 On February 1, 2016, GMA Regional TV Balitang Amianan returned on the air after more than a year hiatus.
 On April 18, 2016, Faye Centeno joined as Torida's co-anchor in the newscast.

 On October 3, 2016, GMA Regional TV Balitang Amianan started its simulcast on GMA TV-5 Ilocos Norte, GMA TV-48 Ilocos Sur, GMA TV-7 Abra and GMA TV-5 Mountain Province as it expands its coverage area to the northern areas of the Ilocos Region and some parts of the Cordillera Administrative Region and Central Luzon (Balitang Amianan already broadcast in selected areas of Central Luzon [Tarlac, majority Tagalog-speaking provinces of Nueva Ecija and Zambales, and selected areas of Pampanga, Bulacan, and Aurora in particular] in the beginning of news program, which is the reason for using the Filipino language as its medium); Central Luzon is a multicultural & multilingual region, with Tagalog/Filipino serving as a regional lingua franca & Ilocano as a main lingua franca in the northern areas of the region.

 On January 1, 2017, the newscast updated its opening billboard and lower third graphics similar to 24 Oras, together with other newscasts GMA Regional TV Balitang Bisdak and GMA Regional TV One Mindanao.